RISE Sleep Tracker

 2. Take Melatonin Supplements

 Melatonin is a natural hormone your brain makes to prime your body for sleep, but you can also get it in supplement form.
 Instead of forcing you to sleep like traditional sleep aids, melatonin tricks your brain into thinking it's coming up to bedtime.
 Therefore, your body winds down when it usually wouldn‘t, helping you move your sleep-wake cycle.
-You can learn more about what melatonin does here.

 One review looked at nine studies and found in eight of them, melatonin helped participants overcome jet lag after crossing five or more time zones.